Rajan-sust/Rajan-sust/README.md

 - 👋 Hi, I’m a Computer Scientist.
-And people call me Rajan affectionately.
+And people call me Rajan affectionately
-- 👀 Actually, Fun Programmer.
+- 👀 Think, Analyze & Develop just for fun
-- 🌱 Currently Working on Bangla NLP
+- 🌱 Currently Working on a Bangla NLP research work
 - 📫 How to reach me?
 Mail me: rajanrajusust@gmail.com